 Applicants must pass both the Communications and Literacy and the Visual Arts portions of the Massachusetts Test of Educators Licensure (MTELs) before making application to the MAE program.
 MTEL scores must be reported to the Office of Graduate Studies.

 Applicants who are licensed in another state, and do not seek a Massachusetts teaching license, are required to make a written statement that the applicant will not seek Massachusetts licensure but must, instead, pass the National Praxis Exam.

 Each applicant's foundation of knowledge from teaching, gained through having at least initial licensure or comparable course content, is evaluated in deciding to offer admission to either the 33- or 54-credit program.
-Pre-admission interviews and sample essay or research reports may be requested of some applicants, at faculty discretion.
+A pre-admission interview, sample essay, or research report may be requested of some applicants.

 We accept students on a rolling admissions basis.
 However, applicants are urged to submit completed applications before November 15 or March 15 for consideration for entrance in the following academic semester.